 🥗 Serving Suggestions

-- Pair it with some Lebanese rice and broken vermicelli or Turkish bulgur pilav for a simple meal.
+- Pair it with some Lebanese rice and broken vermicelli or a Traditional Turkish bulgur wheat recipe for a simple meal.

-- Alongside toast, my 3-ingredient no-knead bread recipe is perfect for that or use it as a filling for a breakfast wrap.
+- Alongside toast, my perfect bread for beginners recipe is perfect for that or use it as a filling for a breakfast wrap.

 - It also works great as a protein-packed addition to my sweet and sour vegetable stir fry.